Intro to Computer Engineering

 These LEDs will be used to represent the 4 binary bits of a hexadecimal digit that your sketch will receive over the Serial Port, first from the Serial Monitor and later from your Java program.

-Update your sketch to use an int variable to store the result from Serial.read() and print the value.
+Update your sketch to use an int variable rather than a char to store the result from Serial.read() and print the value.
 Test your code.
 What does it print when you enter a ‘0’?

 Note that the input will be an ASCII character.
 The value stored in your variable is the encoding of the character you typed in.